glitterbutts/glitterbutts/README.md

 - 👋 Hi, I’m @glitterbutts
-- 👀 I’m interested in coc
+- 👀 I’m interested in cock
-- 🌱 I’m currently learning ded
+- 🌱 I’m currently learning cock
-- 💞️ I’m looking to collaborate on cdd
+- 💞️ I’m looking to collaborate on cocks
-- 📫 How to reach me | You don't.
+- 📫 How to reach me: Through cocks.

 <!---
 glitterbutts/glitterbutts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.